Include peers and siblings strategy

--When you talk like a kid, you're more exciting and interesting.
+- When you talk like a kid, you're more stimulating and engaging.
 You're more likely to get and keep their attention.
 You're likely to show the words they might want to use!

--If the AAC user isn't an adult, we're not trying to teach them to sound like one.
-We want to help them improve language, similar to their peers.
+- If the AAC user isn't an adult, we're not trying to teach them to sound like one.
+Instead, we want to help them improve their language to be similar to their peers.

 What do you have to do?

--When you're in a classroom or around kids, your user's age, listen to the language they use.
+- When you're in a classroom or around kids your user's age, listen to the language they use.
 What topics do they like to talk about?
 Are there any favorite sayings?
-Include some of what you hear in your modeling.
+Then, you can include some of what you hear in your modeling.

--Don't tell them what's happening next.
-Model comments, ask real questions and pretend.
+- Don't tell them what's happening next.
+Instead, model comments, ask honest questions, and play pretend.

 Don't be afraid to be silly or gross.
 Models of complaining words can also go a long way!

 Use the AAC system to produce a message longer than the user's independent level.
-That means if your user typically communicates using one word, model 2-3 word messages.
-If you're just starting and that sounds like a lot for you, that's ok!
+If your user typically communicates using one word, model 2-3 word messages.
+If you're just starting and that sounds like a lot for you, that's okay!
 Model one-word messages.
-Get comfortable, and you'll be modeling above your learner's level with a little practice!
+Get comfortable, and you'll be modeling above your learner's level with a bit of practice!

 Expand on the message by saying the full sentence using speech after you have modeled it.
-This strategy keeps the interaction by going at an appealing pace.
+This strategy keeps the interaction moving at an appealing pace.

 It also allows the AAC user to hear the language within a complete grammatical sentence.
-As the user's skills develop, you can start to model longer sentences and targeted grammar skills.
+Then, as the user's skills develop, you can start to model longer sentences and targeted grammar skills.